 The diet focuses on eating more protein, natural fats, and plenty of vegetables.
 Where possible, foods should be eaten in their most natural state.
 Raw milk, for example, is preferred to processed or pasteurized milk.
 Organic foods are preferred when available.

 Primal diet vs. paleo diet

 The primal diet and paleo diet have similarities, but they also have distinct differences.
 The primal diet encourages the consumption of raw, full-fat dairy as a source of healthy fats, while the paleo diet restricts dairy.
-The paleo diet eliminates nightshade vegetables, while the primal diet does not.
-The primal diet includes coffee, while the paleo diet restricts it.
+The paleo diet cautions nightshade vegetables, while the primal diet does not.
+The primal diet includes coffee, while the paleo diet discourages it.